What is Pupil Premium?

-The Pupil Premium was introduced in 2011 to provide schools with additional funding for pupils who have been eligible for free school meals at any point during their time at primary school.
-The purpose of the Pupil Premium funding is allocated to schools for the purpose of boosting the attainment of pupils from low income families and narrowing the gap in attainment between children from low income families and their peers as well as to increase the range of opportunities available to them and improve their life chances It is intended to enable schools to provide targeted support to help children reach their full potential. .Funding is allocated for children who are Looked After by the Local Authority and for every child who is registered for Free School Meals.
+Pupil Premium was introduced in 2011 to provide schools with additional funding for pupils who have been eligible for free school meals at any point during their time at primary school.
+Pupil Premium funding is allocated to schools for the purpose of boosting the attainment of pupils from low income families and narrowing the gap in attainment between children from low income families and their peers, as well as to increase the range of opportunities available to them and improve their life chances It is intended to enable schools to provide targeted support to help children reach their full potential. .Funding is allocated for children who are Looked After by the Local Authority and for every child who is registered for Free School Meals.

 We are very proud that Ravensbury Community School received a letter Department for Education in 2015, congratulating us on the impact of our spending and the attainment of our most disadvantaged pupils.
 Here is an excerpt from the letter, which can be read in full through the link below.

 ‘Your results show that you have improved in terms of the progress and attainment achieved by disadvantaged pupils since 2011, and that you are highly effective in educating your disadvantaged pupils….’

 The letter goes on to say that we narrowly missed qualifying for the national Pupil Premium Award.